Employment Eligibility Verification

 - New Hire

-If original I-9 was completed within 3 years of the hire date and documents are expired
+If original I-9 was completed within 3 years of the hire date and employment authorization documents are expired; or if original I-9 was completed more than 3 years from the hire date.

-2. Section 3 of the I-9 must be completed for an employee:
+- Under certain circumstances, only Section 3 of the I-9 must be completed for an employee as follows:

-- Rehires: I-9 was completed within 3 years of hire date and the documents are not expired
+- For Rehires: If the I-9 was originally completed within 3 years of rehire date and the original employment authorization documents are not expired.

 - All I-9s must be completed by a Human Resources Representative or other university designee.